UWSocialComputing/wander/README.md

 ## About What's the Move?
-We created What's the Move? with the goal of helping people connect through small-scale, in-person events.
-With a map-based search of local events, it is easier then ever to find something fun to do!
+We created *What's the Move?* with the goal of helping young adults connect through small-scale in-person events.
+Featuring a map-based search of local events, with the help of *What's the Move?* it is easier then ever to find something fun to do!

 ## Meet the Team!